In the Groove (or ITG, as it's also known) is a video game unlike other video games.

 In December 2015, while on a trip to Japan, Kyle Ward visited Konami offices for negotiations regarding the series, and later that month, posted a teaser on Facebook for a new game featuring a 3X3 panel dance pad similar to Technomotion with the In The Groove arrow design.
 In 2017, Kyle Ward unveiled StepManiaX, a Spiritual Successor to In The Groove with a fifth center panel (think Pump It Up, but with cardinal directions instead of diagonal ones) and a touchscreen for navigating menus.

 In The Groove was based on the open source rhythm game engine StepMania; people quickly figured out how to essentially jailbreak the machines to add custom content in (including songs much longer and intensely difficult than the "official" game).
-Even after the official death of the franchise, the game has remained a popular competitive standard for SM on pad; intrepid players forked a StepMania build milestone used for ITG2 to make a Game Mod called "OpenITG" (a "drop-in" replacement for the In the Groove 2 executable that adds quality-of-life improvements), while a community member's Polished Port of Simply Love (a distinctive, flat and customizable interface theme for OITG that has become a de facto standard within the community in place of the standard In the Groove 2 interface) for the current StepMania 5 has also been used as an alternative.
+Even after the official death of the franchise, the game has remained a popular competitive standard for SM on pad; intrepid players forked a StepMania build milestone (usually referred to as 3.95) used for ITG2 to make "OpenITG" (a "drop-in" replacement for the In the Groove 2 executable that adds quality-of-life improvements, and is also usable as a standalone build), while a community member's Polished Port of Simply Love (a distinctive, flat and customizable interface theme for OITG that has become a de facto standard within the community in place of the standard In the Groove 2 interface) for the current StepMania 5 has also been used as an alternative.
+After development of StepMania itself stagnated, there have been several forks of SM5: Project OutFox has included ITG timing presets as part of its multi-game approach, while a more focused fork known as "ITGMania" is more razor-focused on being specific to the "post-ITG" community.

 - Announcer Chatter: In comparison to DDR, averted.
 No announcer at all.